 Ever since coming up with this dream we have tried, where we can, to avoid life’s banana skins but sometimes they are unavoidable…

 Did we tell you that Jan is clumsy and accident prone?
 The first time she almost scuppered our cruising plans was when she slipped off the bow of our charter boat onto the harbour wall 6ft below in a beautiful little hamlet on Alonissos – damaging her back and smashing her elbow to bits – the only detail you need to know is that a local puppy ran off with some of the pieces.
-After a long series of operations and intensive physiotherapy having managed to save her arm – amputation was a real threat – we then got back onboard as quickly as possible by doing a crewed charter to Grenada and the Grenadines.
+After a long series of operations and intensive physiotherapy the doctors managed to save her arm – amputation was a real threat – and we got back onboard as quickly as possible by doing a crewed charter to Grenada and the Grenadines.